MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-display-data-securely.md

 In the example below, we've created a table that has a lookup to the contact table.

-This video will provide an overview of the following steps.
+This video provides an overview of the steps to set access types and privileges.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XTcJ]